Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

 Your connection to the Elemental plains grants you the aid of new forms of familiars.
-You gain the following benefits:

 * You learn the find familiar spell and can cast it as a ritual.
 * You can choose an additional form for your familiar depending on your origin, as shown in the table below.